Chowdhury-DSP/chowdsp_convolution/README.md

 The library currently supports uniformly-partitioned convolutions, and may support non-uniform partitioning in the future.

+**N.B.: This library is still in early development, and there will likely be breaking changes.** If you have suggestions for ways to improve the API, or features to add please create a GitHub Issue.

 ## Usage

 First, create a `Config` object: